 - Tautology: You state the same thing twice, but in different ways.
 Similar to a circular argument: “You’re stupid, and if you disagree with these facts it just proves how stupid you are,” or, “The Bible is the word of God, the Bible says so, and the Bible is infallible, so the Bible is the word of God.”

-- Appeal to authority: You make your argument using only the words or views of an influential/famous person, e.g. “President Obama supports ________, so that means they will make a great president.”
+- Appeal to authority: You make your argument using only the words or views of an influential/famous person, e.g. “President Obama supports so-and-so, so that means they will make a great president.”

-- Sweeping generalization: You assume that because something is true in certain cases, it must be true in every case, e.g. “This person is educated, so they must be voting Democrat,” or “This person is Mexican-born, they can’t be a Trump supporter.”
+- Sweeping generalization: You assume that because something is true in certain cases, it must be true in every case, e.g. “A person is educated, so they must be voting Democrat,” or “A person is Latinx, they can’t be a Trump supporter.”

 - Red herring: You distract from the real issue, e.g. someone says, “Trump is a misogynist,” and the response is, “Well, Hillary mishandled emails!” – also can be used as tu quoque fallacy in which a hypocrisy is used as an argumentation tactic, e.g. “You’re eating a cheeseburger, or using a plastic fork, or driving a car, etc. therefore you don’t truly support climate change action.”
 One thing does not cancel out the other; make the other less-true.